 Calibration, EQ, and Getting the Best Sound

 Even great headphones are not perfectly flat.
-Calibration and EQ can help:
+As a result, calibration and EQ can help:

-- Tools like Sonarworks SoundID Reference and other plugins can measure your specific model and apply a correction curve.
+- Tools like Sonarworks SoundID Reference can measure your specific studio headphones and apply a correction curve.

 - Simple parametric EQ in your DAW or OS can tame problem areas (boomy low‑mids, harsh upper‑mids).